Skip to content

 2. Click Choose defaults by file type and search for .xlsx

-3. Click the current default, select Microsoft Excel, and repeat for .xls and .xlsm
+3. Click the current default, select Microsoft Excel, then repeat for .xls and .xlsm

 On Windows 10: